 Books, magazines, CDs and DVDs are all small objects that end up taking up a lot of room in people’s houses.
 Digital media, on the other hand, takes up no physical space at all.
 Consider burning your CDs to your computer, downloading your favourite films to a tablet (legally!) and investing in an eReader.
 Alternatively, you could simply subscribe to various streaming services, such as Spotify and Netflix – doing so would save space on your computer and expand your music and film library exponentially.

 Once you’ve got digital copies of all your favourite books, albums and films, you can trade in the physical versions for cash!

 Heather admits it can be all-too-tempting to sit down and flick through that decade-old photo album you’ve just uncovered, or read that comic book you thought you’d lost, but it’s vital to stay focused during the decluttering process.

 “Resist doing this with all your might,” Heather says.
 “My tip is to have a blank page with the heading ‘Look later’, and if you really, really, really want to spend more time revisiting some things, put them where you are going to store them, then write them on your list.
 That way, you’re free to go back to them when the session is done.”

 Clearing your home out isn’t easy, but remember you don’t have to throw out anything you really need or want to keep.
 Putting it in self-storage is a good, alternative solution – you’ll free up space inside your home and have somewhere safe and secure to place those important files and treasured possessions.
-If you’d like to know more about your options, give us a call on 0800 644 0018 today.
+If you’d like to know more about your options, contact the team today.